a-g-mikulsky/NBA-Salary-and-Performance-Analysis-2025-2026/README.md

 ## Future Improvements

-- Transform player salaries to a log-scale
+- Transform player salaries to a log-scale for more accurate modeling
 - Implement k-fold cross validation to improve model robustness
 - Incorporate advanced metrics such as PER
 - Incorporate more recent NBA seasons